shashankcic/numerical-methods/README.md

 ## Numerical Integration in C++
 1. Composite Trapezoidal Rule Method in C++
-2. Composite Simpson's Rule in C++
+2. Composite Simpson's Rule Method in C++
 3. Gauss-Quadrature Method in C++